-Viparita Karani aka Legs Up the Wall pose or in this case Legs up the bedhead!
-[See figure to the left].
-Yes the king of restorative postures, aside from Savasana (Corpse) pose that is, particularly great for kicking in the parasympathetic nervous system for 'sleep time', lowering the heart rate, leading the brain into the brain wave for sleep time, not to mention at the same time giving your lymphatic system a good boost!
-And what's that good for?
-Watch this space...
+Viparita Karani aka Legs Up the Wall pose (or in this case Legs up the bedhead!).
+King of restorative postures, aside from Savasana (Corpse) pose that is, particularly great for kicking in the parasympathetic nervous system for 'sleep time', lowering the heart rate, leading the brain into the brain wave for sleep time, not to mention at the same time giving your lymphatic system a good boost!
+Facelift anyone?

-If you're already familiar with this gem of a posture you'll be hearing me right now.
+If you're already familiar with this gem of a posture you get me, right?
+Aha...
 For those who aren't, well now's your chance to get in on some tricks of the trade AND get some real juice out of your yoga practice.

 "How?"
 I hear you ask...
 Get into this posture 5 minutes before your bedtime and have yourself a full night's sleep.
 "But wait...", I hear you say, "can't be possible....I've had trouble getting a full night's sleep for a long time and I'm bound to wake up again through the night!"
 If you wake up again through the night, easy, just get into the posture again, for up to 5 minutes, and back to sleep you go.
 Repeat this for as long as you are willing and overtime your brain will get acquainted to this new way of being and will start to kick in the relevant brain wave for sleep time on it's own and for the whole night.
 If you really want to be clever, try it at the same time each night...
 And of course, if 5 minutes is too long, start with 1 minute and build it up to 5 minutes.

-First things first, visit Yoga Journal's Step-by-Step instructions for how to get into this pose and the contraindications and cautions before trying this pose, and more great benefits, http://www.yogajournal.com/pose/legs-up-the-wall-pose/ .
+Visit Yoga Journal's Step-by-Step instructions for how to get into Viparita Karani and the contraindications and cautions before trying this pose, and more great benefits, http://www.yogajournal.com/pose/legs-up-the-wall-pose/ .
 Enjoy!!!!

-If your sleep disturbance persists, feel free to give me a call and make a consult time to develop a program that may include more postures and practices, and lifestyle tips, that are more specific to your particular circumstances.
+If your sleep disturbance persists, feel free to make a time for a private consult to develop a plan that may include other postures and practices, and lifestyle tips, that are more specific to your particular circumstance.